 DSC/Transfer Fee Recovery Program DSC & Transfer Fee Reimbursement Request Form #1605

-The DSC/Transfer Fee Recovery Program allows advisors to reimburse their clients for Deferred Sales Charges (DSC) and transfer fees that have been incurred as a result of moving from another financial institution to an Equitable Life segregated fund contract.
+The DSC/Transfer Fee Recovery Program allows advisors to reimburse their clients for Deferred Sales Charges (DSC) and transfer fees that have been incurred as a result of moving from another financial institution to an Equitable segregated fund contract.

 Please see the attached FAQ for the rules and details: FAQ

-Approved E-Signature Vendors:
+Most Common E-Signature Vendors:

 • BambooHR,